10 – Don’t Look Back – Bruce Springsteen

 # 4 – Let It Ride – Bachman-Turner Overdrive

-“Let It Ride,” has always been one of my favorite Bachman-Turner Overdrive songs.
+“Let It Ride” has always been one of my favorite Bachman-Turner Overdrive songs.
 I always thought it was the best song on their second album and even liked it more than “Taking Care of Business,” which was the monster hit.
-Written by Randy Bachman and C.F.
-Turner, this song is a powerful anthem about letting go, moving on, and embracing life’s unpredictability.
+This song, written by Randy Bachman and C.F.
+Turner, is a powerful anthem about letting go, moving on, and embracing life’s unpredictability.
 Recorded at Kaye-Smith Studios in Seattle, Washington, and produced by Randy Bachman, Bachman-Turner Overdrive II features the classic BTO lineup: Randy Bachman on lead guitar and vocals, C.F.
 Turner on bass and vocals, Robbie Bachman on drums, and Blair Thornton on rhythm guitar.

 Read More: Bachman-Turner Overdrive’s Best Song On Each Of Their Albums